-3.1 Amended and Restated Certificate of Incorporation of Vitesse Energy, Inc. Incorporated by reference to Exhibit 3.1 to Form 8-K filed January 17, 2023, File No. 001-41546 3.2 Amended and Restated Bylaws of Vitesse Energy, Inc. Incorporated by reference to Exhibit 3.2 to Form 8-K filed January 17, 2023, File No. 001-41546 31.1 Certification of the Chief Executive Officer required by Rule 13a-14(a) or Rule 15d-14(a) Filed herewith.
-31.2 Certification of the Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) Filed herewith.
-32.1 Certification of the Chief Executive Officer and Chief Financial Officer required by Rule 13a-14(a) or Rule 15d-14(a) Filed herewith.
+3.1 Amended and Restated Certificate of Incorporation of Vitesse Energy, Inc. Incorporated by reference to Exhibit 3.1 to Form 8-K filed January 17, 2023, File No. 001-41546 3.2 Amended and Restated Bylaws of Vitesse Energy, Inc. Incorporated by reference to Exhibit 3.2 to Form 8-K filed January 17, 2023, File No. 001-41546 10.1 Second Amendment to Second Amended and Restated Credit Agreement dated as of May 20, 2024, among Vitesse Energy, Inc., as borrower, Wells Fargo Bank, N.A., as administrative agent, and the lenders party thereto Filed herewith.
+31.1 Certification of the Chief Executive Officer required by Rule 13a, 14(a) or Rule 15d-14(a) Filed herewith.
+31.2 Certification of the Chief Financial Officer required by Rule 13a, 14(a) or Rule 15d-14(a) Filed herewith.
+32.1 Certification of the Chief Executive Officer and Chief Financial Officer required by Rule 13a, 14(a) or Rule 15d-14(a) Filed herewith.
 101.INS XBRL Instance Document Formatted as Inline XBRL and contained in Exhibit 101.
 101.SCH XBRL Schema Document Furnished herewith.
 101.CAL XBRL Calculation Linkbase Document Furnished herewith.
 101.LAB XBRL Label Linkbase Document Furnished herewith.
 101.PRE XBRL Presentation Linkbase Document Furnished herewith.
 101.DEF XBRL Definition Linkbase Document Furnished herewith.
 104 Cover Page Interactive Data File Formatted as Inline XBRL and contained in Exhibit 101.